rajeshprasanth/HomeAutomation/ArduinoRelayTimer/README.md

 2. Go to **Sketch > Include Library > Manage Libraries**.
 3. Search for `RTClib` and click **Install**.

+## Simulation Results

+You can view the simulation results for this project on [Wokwi](https://wokwi.com/projects/415496432298356737).

 ## Changes:
 - The **Buzzer** has been added to the features and setup instructions.